croffler/hugo-test/site/content/sbp/storm-integration.markdown

 The property of being transactional is defined in Trident as following:
 - batches for a given txid are always the same.
 Replays of batches for a txid will exact same set of tuples as the first time that batch was emitted for that txid.
-- thereâ€™s no overlap between batches of tuples (tuples are in one batch or another, never multiple).
+- there's no overlap between batches of tuples (tuples are in one batch or another, never multiple).
 - every tuple is in a batch (no tuples are skipped)

-`XAPTranscationalTridentSpout` works with `PartitionedStream` that wraps stream elements into Item class and keeps items ordered by â€˜offsetâ€™ property.
+`XAPTranscationalTridentSpout` works with `PartitionedStream` that wraps stream elements into Item class and keeps items ordered by 'offset' property.
 There is one `PartitionStream` instance per XAP partition.

 ![alt tag](/sbp/attachment_files/storm/partitioned-stream.png)

-Streamâ€™s `WriterHead` holds the last offset in the stream.
+Stream's `WriterHead` holds the last offset in the stream.
 Any time batch of elements (or single element) written to stream, `WriterHead` incremented by the number of elements.
 Allocated numbers used to populate offset property of Items. `WriterHead` object is kept in heap, there is no need to keep it in space.
 If primary partition fails, `WriterHead` is reinitialized to be the max offset value for given stream.

 `ReaderHead` points to the last read item.
-We have to keep this value in the space, otherwise if partition fails we wonâ€™t be able to infer this value.
+We have to keep this value in the space, otherwise if partition fails we won't be able to infer this value.

 When spout request new batch, we take `ReaderHead`, read data from that point and update `ReaderHead`.
 New `BatchMetadata` object is placed to the space, it keeps start offset and number of items in the batch.
 In case Storm requests transaction replaying, we are able to reread exactly the same items by given batchId.
 Finally, once Storm acknowledges that batch successfully processed, we delete `BatchMetadata` and corresponding items from the spac